7 Annoying Adventure Photo Cliches You Need to Avoid

 If a dude’s outdoorsy at all, he’s thrusting a dying, gasping fish at the lens.
 Which makes me incredibly sad as a chick who was a vegetarian for six years and still isn’t quite comfortable eating things that have a mother and a face.

-It’s worth noting that this one also shows up ridiculously often on Instagram, so it’s not just a mating call.
+It’s worth noting that this adventure travel photo cliche also shows up ridiculously often on Instagram, so it’s not just a mating call.

 4. I can haz drone!